Adrián Fernández: ALMS (2007–present)

 In 2007, Fernández moved to American Le Mans Series LMP2 class as an Acura factory team.
 His teammate was fellow Mexican and Grand-Am veteran Luis Díaz.

 On October 10, 2009, Fernández and his co-driver Luis Díaz won at the Mazda Raceway Laguna Seca in Monterey, California.
 With this victory, the Lowe's Fernandez Racing Acura ARX-01B concludes the season with the drivers' championship and teams' championship of the American Le Mans Series in the LMP2 category.

 24 Hours of Le Mans

-In the 2007, Fernández made his debut with a second place in the LMP2 category in the famous race with the Barazi-Epsilon team Zytek aboard a 07S/2 3.4-liter V8 prototype.
+In 2007, Fernández made his debut with a second place in the LMP2 category in the famous race with the Barazi-Epsilon team Zytek aboard a 07S/2 3.4-liter V8 prototype.
 His teammates were Haruki Kurosawa and Robbie Kerr.
 This was the first podium for a Mexican at the Circuit de la Sarthe in many years, to remember those achieved by Ricardo and Pedro Rodríguez in 1962 and 1968 respectively.
 The English-French team took pole position on its category.